The Scolari Family, Delaware Valley Friends School

 “She learned to enjoy learning more,” Lisa said.

 DVFS has smaller class sizes, too, and that helps students develop tight-knit relationships with teachers, all of whom are specialists in working with learning differences.
 They work incredibly hard to meet the needs of students, Lisa said.
 For example, some teachers record their lectures, then post them online, so students can revisit the material whenever they need it.

 “The teachers in my other school, I felt like they didn’t really understand me,” Christine said.
 “I’ve never felt as close to the teachers as I have here.”

 Visit Delaware Valley Friends School online,

-or join us at an open house this fall.
+or join us at an open house.

 December 6, 9 — 11 am